logo

 return "Other message", "text/plain"

-If status code is DECLINED, that return nothing.
-That means, that no status code, no headers, no response body.
+If the status code is DECLINED, it returns nothing.
+That means no status code, no headers, no response body.
 Just stop the request.

-If status code is HTTP_NO_CONTENT, that return NoContentResponse, so message body is not send.
+If the status code is HTTP_NO_CONTENT, it returns NoContentResponse, so the message body is not sent.

-When the handler raise any other exception, that generate Internal Server Error status code.
+When the handler raises any other exception, it generates an Internal Server Error status code.

 Compatibilitylink | top